deeplook/starters/README.md

 # Starters

-This is a collection of tested building blocks for various frameworks and tools to get started and expand on more quickly.
+This is a collection of tested patterns, blueprints, recipes, you name it... for various service,s frameworks and tools to get started and expand on more quickly.
 Each one has a testsuite and can be used with Docker.
+Installation commands are leaned toward brew on macOS, but should be easy to modify.

 ## Content